 Thermosetting plastics cannot be melted and cast into different objects more than once, whereas thermoplastics can be.

 The difference between HPDE and PVC is that HPDE is semi-crystalline, whereas PVC is amorphous.
-Polyvinyl chloride (PVC) and high-density polyethylene ( HDPE ) are common examples of thermoplastics.
+Polyvinyl chloride (PVC) and high-density polyethylene ( HDPE ) are typical examples of thermoplastics.
 These thermoplastics are widely used in manufacturing bottles, tanks, toys, pipes, and similar products.
 Both of these plastics are commodity polymers.
 Thermoplastics are best known for their capacity to be melted and reused several times.

 Comparison Table